-- On invitation to respond to a Request for Proposal (RFP) any potential supplies are required to confirm that they have read and can comply with the terms of our Anti-Slavery and Human Trafficking Statement, Policies and Procedures. - On contracting out terms of business clearly set out our suppliers obligations in relation to Modern Slavery both for their own business and their supply chain. - At the outset of any contract and on an annual basis all suppliers in areas of identified risk are issued and required to complete a Modern Slavery Questionnaire verifying that they have appropriate processes, policies and procedures in place to assure compliance to laws regarding anti-slavery and human trafficking.
+On invitation to respond to a Request for Proposal (RFP), any potential supplies are required to confirm that they have read and can comply with the terms of our Anti-Slavery and Human Trafficking Statement, Policies and Procedures.

+- That our terms of business clearly set out supplier obligations in relation to Modern Slavery both for their own business and their supply chain. - At the outset of any contract, and on an annual basis afterwards, all suppliers in areas of identified risk are issued with, and required to complete, a Modern Slavery Questionnaire verifying that they have appropriate processes, policies and procedures in place to assure compliance with anti-slavery and human trafficking laws.

-At each stage of the procurement process any supplier who is unable to verify compliance are disqualified from the process.
+At each stage of the procurement process any supplier who is unable to verify compliance is disqualified from the process.

-In 2019, no significant risk of non-compliance has been identified amongst our current suppliers.
-Where we have identified potential for improvement we have highlighted these to individual suppliers as recommendations for their consideration.
+In 2021, no significant risk of non-compliance was identified amongst our current suppliers.

-In 2016 we undertook a risk assessment of our supply chain and due to the nature of our business identified minimum risk in relation to the arena's and nature of supply.
+In 2016 we undertook a risk assessment of our supply chain.
+Due to the nature of our business and the areas in which we, and our supply chains operate, the levels of risk were considered low.
 Since then we have expanded our business through acquisition and in doing so we have re-assessed the level of risk at every stage.
-In 2020 we will review our supply chain risk assessment practices to assure it is still in line with best practice and guidance in relation to Modern Slavery.
+We do a regular review of all of our key suppliers and continue to remain low risk.